SEED: Silverquicken Episodes for Enrichment and Diagnosis

 SEED Resources

-Bring each episode to life by sharing the full-color images with your learners.
-You can project these Google Slides or PDFs while reading the episode’s story aloud, immersing learners in the adventure and mystery of the Silverquicken dream world!
-Also download SEED VAULT PDFs for easy printing.
+Bring each episode to life by downloading full-color images and sharing them with your learners!
+Project these while reading the episode’s story aloud, immersing learners in the adventure and mystery of the Silverquicken dream world.

 Cycle 1